Mrfunreal/L4D2-FGD-Edits/readme.md

 	- Turned SkyName into a dropdown to Skybox texture.
 - Visgroups
 	- Added a whole lot of visgroups for various entities.
+- func_nav_avoidance_obstacle
+	- Added warning about this brush using AABB/BBOX.
+- func_detail_blocker
+	- Added warning about this brush using AABB/BBOX.

 ## Other edits
 - Tool textures specifically for every kind of tool brush entity. like trigger_once, trigger_hurt, info_changelevel...
+- Entirely new tool texture: ToolsNonsolidButton.
+A texture that is not solid, does not cut visleafes and is invisible.
+Perfect for buttons that you would need to clip through, or don't want the collision of the brush entity to be a factor.
+(Does not need to be shipped with the map.)
 - A lot of new sprites for entities that didn't have one.
 Like the director and icons for all three tonemap entities.
 - Various differently colored sprites for logic_relay.
 For people who like to color code their things.
 - L4D2 specific measure textures for doors, jump height, crouch space...